How to Work the AFM: 9 Steps for Producers

 STEP 6: Make More Appointments

 During the first days of the AFM (Wednesday, Thursday and Friday) call each target company’s AFM office that didn't respond to your email or first call.
-Request a 15 minute meeting with the key executive you identified in Step 2.
+Request a 10 minute meeting with the key executive you identified in Step 2.
 AFM office phone numbers are listed in the AFM Show Directory (available at the Information desk in the Loews lobby).
-Ask for a meeting on Saturday (Plus Pass), Sunday, Monday or Tuesday as most companies will be too busy during the first few days and your Industry Pass begins on Sunday.
+Ask for a meeting on Saturday (Plus Pass), Sunday, Monday or Tuesday as most companies will be too busy during the first few days.
 For companies that won’t set a meeting (prepare yourself – there will be many), see Step 9 below.

 STEP 7: Prepare Materials